 The museum’s permanent exhibition is housed between the 2 grand buildings – the Great Synagogue (1671) and the New Synagogue (1752).

-You will enter the atmospheric Great Synagogue hall first – the ground floor space is used to explore the Jewish faith and traditions.
+You will enter the atmospheric Great Synagogue hall first at basement level – this space is used to explore the Jewish faith and traditions.
 Many Jewish ceremonial items are placed in context of the synagogue itself.

 Heading upstairs is a section on the history of Jews in Netherlands between 1600 and 1900 – how the Jews arrived in the “tolerant” city of Amsterdam, what they did to make a living and the difficulties they faced.